 We have never declared or paid any dividend on our ordinary shares except for the share dividend that was paid as a result of a 250-for-1 share recapitalization that took place immediately prior to our initial public offering.
 To date, we do not anticipate paying any dividends on our ordinary shares in the future.
 We currently intend to retain all future earnings to finance our operations and to expand our business.
-In connection with the 2013 credit facility, we undertook not to distribute dividends (unless certain terms are met) without the Lender's prior written consent.
+Under our Credit Facility, we undertook not to distribute dividends (unless certain terms are met) without the lenders' prior written consent.